philipzabicki/binance-algotrading/README.md

                     for cur_sig, cur_macd, prev_sig, prev_macd in
                     zip(signal_col[1:], macd_col[1:], signal_col[:-1], macd_col[:-1])]
 ```
+As mentioned earlier, negative values indicate short/sell singals, positive - long/buy.
+Crossing logic is as usual, signal line crosses macd from above - short, from below - long.

-As you can see the highest signal values are 1 and -1, which are generated when macd and signal lines cross above(for short) or below(for long) 0 line.
+As you can see the highest signal values are 1 and -1, which are generated when lines cross above(for short) or below(for long) 0 level.

-Crossing logic is as usual, signal line crosses macd froma above - short, from below - long.

-Slightly weaker singlas (0.75, -0,75) are generated when lines cross but without additional above or below zero logic.
+Slightly weaker singlas 0.75 and -0.75 are generated when lines cross but without additional above or below zero level logic.

-0,5 and -0,5 signal values are generated when lines are getting closer to each other(approaching crossing).
+0.5 and -0.5 signal values are generated when lines are getting closer to each other(approaching crossing).

 #### Keltner Channel(Bands) strategy environment
 #### Chaikin Oscillator strategy environment